How to build a speaker identification system for recorded online meetings

 With remote work and digital meetings becoming more prevalent in professional settings, analyzing and overseeing audio data is becoming increasingly important.
 Managing and reviewing entire meeting recordings can be a significant time sink for users.
 This tutorial addresses this challenge by providing a targeted solution to streamline meeting management for online meeting recording and note-taking solutions.

-If you want to learn more about leveraging speaker identification in combination with top-tier speech-to-text for your LLM-based collaboration and meeting product, sign up below or book a demo with us.
+If you want to learn more about leveraging speaker identification in combination with top-tier speech-to-text for your LLM-based collaboration and meeting product, sign up or book a demo with us.

 Contact us